 Origin and uptake

-Who first planted Riesling in Piedmont is not entirely clear, though one can be certain it was either Aldo Vaira or Beppe Colla.
-While I’m sure this would be contested only in jest, I shall tell both stories given the temporal proximity of each.
+It’s not altogether clear whether Aldo Vaira or Beppe Colla first planted Riesling in Piedmont, irrespective, each was influential in its origins.
 By 1984, both had purchased land which would eventually be planted to Riesling, with vines in the ground in both cases by ’85.
 In 1973, Aldo Vaira was a student at the University of Torino in the faculty of Agriculture.
 It was here, thanks to prof. Annibale Gandini, where Aldo fell in love with Riesling.
 Having dreamed in silence for nigh on a decade, it was not until 1984, after purchasing a small parcel in Fossati (which later turned out to be unfit for Nebbiolo) that Vaira would seize the opportunity to plant Riesling’s flag in the Langhe’s bucolic hills.
 The following year regulation would formally allow him to plant Riesling, the first clonal selection of vines being from Geisenheim.
 Concomitantly, Beppe Colla, after talking with Dr Degiacomi, then owner of the Cascine Drago di Alba, sought to plant a white variety of character, structure and freshness.
 Together they decided on Riesling settling on the hill of Bricco del Drago (which the family would purchase in 1994) in San Rocco Seno d’Elvio di Alba and in 1985 the vineyard was planted, followed by further plantings in Alba in 2012.

 Today c.
 40 producers grow Riesling in Piedmont with roughly 30 bottling a Langhe Riesling DOC, the rest add their fruit to Langhe Bianco blends or blend it strictly with Chardonnay, as was previously the case at Oddero.
 Though remaining relatively small, total plantings and volume of producers grew considerably post-millennium.
 Noted below are the 27 producers I’ve been able to identify (those making a Langhe Riesling) alongside the location and date of their first and current plantings.